pearmini/vast-2020/README.md

 # CA2 (Cyber Attacks Analytics)

-This is a online analytics for VAST Challenge 2020.
+This is an online analytics for VAST Challenge 2020.

 ![Alt text](./images/screenshot.png)